Retirement in Mexico-How Much Money Do You Need?

 Many people want to spend their retirement in Mexico because of the pleasant weather, rich culture, welcoming locals, and lower cost of living.
 And we believe you’ll have a better quality of life living in Mexico for less money.

 For starters, it’s much more affordable than retiring in the U.S. or Canada.
-And the slower pace of life and warmth of the Mexican people will help you to have less stress and a better sense of community.
+The slower pace of life and the warmth of the Mexican people will help you experience less stress and have a better sense of community.

 But how much savings do you need to retire in Mexico without fearing running out of money?
 And how should you be saving for retirement in Mexico when it’s so near?